fionncur/IDStools/docs/migration.md

 If `source` is blank the script falls back to `csv_description` and emits a warning.

-By default the companion string is written for every pulse.
-Set the script-level constant `REPEAT_SOURCE = False` to write it only on the first pulse — useful when the provenance label is constant across pulses and repeating it wastes space (see [Running the script](#running-the-script)).
+By default the companion string is written only on the first pulse for each target node.
+Pass the `--repeat-source` flag to write it for every pulse instead — useful when the provenance label is constant across pulses and repeating it wastes space (see [Running the script](#running-the-script)).

 **Constraint:** both named leaves must exist as sub-fields of the `imas_path`